rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 ![Screenshot of a Quoridor-rs gameplay](Quoridor-screenshot.png)

 [Quoridor-rs] by [@baehyunsol] is a [Quoridor] game implemented in [Macroquad].

 Quoridor is a 2-4 player strategy board game.
 Each player has a pawn.
 They move the pawn or place a wall each round.
 The objective of the game is to move the pawn to the opposite side of the board.

-The game implements most of the basic quoridor features, but it only supports 2 players, not 3 or 4.
-It doesn't have AI players, and no network games.
+The game implements most of the basic Quoridor features, but it only supports 2 players, not 3 or 4.
+It also doesn't have AI players or network games.

 [Quoridor-rs]: https://github.com/baehyunsol/Quoridor-rs
 [Quoridor]: https://en.wikipedia.org/wiki/Quoridor